yenle10/Credit-risk-modeling-IRB-PD-EAD-LGD/README.md

 Borrowers with a credit score higher than the set cut-off point will be accepted for loans and those less than the cutoff point will be rejected.

-V. Monitor model with Population stability index (PSI)
+Notebook 03_PD monitor model with Population stability index (PSI)

 Because population changes overtime so we need model maintainance i.e: every 6 mths - 1yr or redevelop after getting 50k - 100k new data points.